TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

    stripped off, sometimes not, sometimes a name in UpperCamelCase is created.

-   The best practice you can follow is to  *avoid using underscores* in your extensions keys at all!
-That will make the rules simpler.
-This is highly encouraged.
+   The best practice you can follow is to  *avoid using underscores* in your extensions keys altogether.
+That will make the rules simpler and is highly recommended.